Jtrinh3/Guild-of-the-Fangs-Documents/docs/Players Guide/index.md

 #### Rotation
 Occasionally, we may allow some homebrew and UA temporarily for character creations.
 These will be listed here.
+* None at the moment

 #### Out of Rotation
+Some people are still alive and kicking with their character from rotation.
+We preserve them here for to track former homebrew we had allow.

 ## Joining a Game